Historic location surrounded by the beauty of its gardens and countryside.

 Early records show there has been a chateau at Monfreville long before the Norman conquest.
 Owing to wars and fighting over the centuries the only part of the building dating earlier than the 15C is the east wall, containing two arched windows.

 Before the Norman invasion the chateau and land belonged to the Bishop of Bayeux and through him to the D’Isigny family.
 Landowners took their surnames from the local town name which here is Isigny sur Mer.

-By French standards the Chateau de Monfreville is small with five bedrooms but makes up for its size in the beauty of its gardens and the position overlooking the nature reserve of the Bessin & Cotentin.
+By French standards, the Chateau de Monfreville is small with five bedrooms, but makes up for its size in the beauty of its gardens and the position overlooking the nature reserve of the Bessin and Cotentin.
 As hunting, shooting and fishing are strictly controlled in the park there is considerable bird and wildlife.
 Each year the area is visited by migrating storks, cuckoos and swallows.
 There are large numbers of indigenous birds.
 Foxes, badgers and owls are common.
-In Spring wild orchids and primroses fill the hedgerows.
+In Spring, wild orchids and primroses fill the hedgerows.
 Calvados is renowned for growing apples which are made into cider, pommeau and Calvados.
-Normandy produces the very best cheese, milk, butter and cream
+Normandy produces the very best cheese, milk, butter and cream.